-If you own more than two dogs, you must apply to Council for a kennel license.
+If you own more than two dogs, you must apply to Council for a kennel licence.

 Download an application form for a licence to keep several dogs or contact the Customer Service Centre and all applications require a notice of intention to apply for a kennel licence to be published in the local newspaper.

 Once Council has received your application a Regulations Officer will conduct a kennel licence inspection on your property.

 Upon approval and payment of associated fees the applicant will be granted a kennel licence.

 Holders of Kennel Licence are required to comply with the requirements of the Dog Control Act 2000 and failure to do so may result in the cancellation of a licence and fines.